jaicab/jaicab.github.io/_posts/2016-04-05-travis-for-jekyll-on-github-pages.md

 ---

-title: "Travis for Jekyll on GitHub Pages"
+title: Travis for Jekyll on GitHub Pages
-meta: "Easy to setup continuous integration tests for your Jekyll site"
+meta: Effortless continuous integration tests for your Jekyll site.
 syntax: true

 ---